omaraflak/ERC4671/README.md

     /// @return Address of the metadata store function store() external view returns (address);

+    /// @notice Chek if a token has metadata
+    /// @param owner Address of the token's owner
+    /// @param index Index of the token
     /// @return True if the token has an entry in the metadata store, false otherwise function hasMetadata(address owner, uint256 index) external view returns (bool);